mostafaabdelmohaimen/medical60graduation/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to fork the repository and submit a pull request.

 ## License

-License
-This project is licensed under a Custom License.
+This project is licensed under a **Custom License**.

+### Usage Restrictions:
-Usage Restrictions: The code is available for personal and educational use only.
-Commercial use, including selling or reselling, is strictly prohibited without prior written consent from the copyright holder.
+- The code is available for **personal** and **educational** use only.
+- **Commercial use**, including selling, reselling, or any form of monetization, is strictly prohibited without prior written consent from the copyright holder.

+### Liability Disclaimer:
-Liability Disclaimer: The project is provided "as is," without warranty of any kind, express or implied.
-The author assumes no liability for any damages or issues resulting from the use of this project.
+- The project is provided "**as is**," without warranty of any kind, express or implied.
+- The author assumes **no liability** for any damages, loss of data, or issues arising from the use of this project.

-For more details, please see the [LICENSE](LICENSE) file.
+For more details, please refer to the full [LICENSE](./LICENSE) file.

 ## Disclaimer